Eddie Lennie

-Edward McGregor Lennie OAM JP (born 5 October 1959) is a retired Australian association football referee.
+Edward McGregor Lennie (born 5 October 1959) is a retired Australian association football referee.
 He is best known for officiating at the 1998 FIFA World Cup and the 1996 Olympic Games.

 Refereeing career

 Lennie began refereeing in Scotland, before emigrating to Australia in 1985.

 1998 World Cup

 Lennie refereed two matches at the 1998 FIFA World Cup in France.

 National Soccer League

 Lennie refereed 195 National Soccer League matches before retiring in 2004.